Jadhav01/Devops/README.md

 # Devops

-This is Devps tutorial .
+This is DevOps tutorial .